rightjs/rightjs-docs/docs/en/ui/calendar.md

-hideOnPick     | false      | a marker if the popup should get hidden when user picks a date update         | null       | an input field that should be updated when the user picks a date trigger        | null       | a trigger element reference for calendar helpers cssRule        | '\*\[data-calendar\]' | the auto-initializable calendar elements css-rule
+hideOnPick     | false      | a marker if the popup should get hidden when user picks a date update         | null       | an input field that should be updated when the user picks a date trigger        | null       | a trigger element reference for calendar helpers highlight      | null       | a list of dates to highlight cssRule        | '\*\[data-calendar\]' | the auto-initializable calendar elements css-rule